In this article

 Reducing invalidation.
 Parents learn validation skills — how to acknowledge their teen’s experience even when they disagree with the behavior.
 This shifts the family dynamic from adversarial to collaborative.

 Understanding the biosocial model.
 When parents understand that their teen’s emotional intensity has a biological component, it reduces blame on both sides.
 The teen isn’t “choosing” to be difficult, and the parent isn’t “causing” the dysregulation.
+This shift in perspective — from blame to understanding — often produces immediate improvement in the family dynamic even before specific skills are fully developed.

 What You Can Do Right Now